After publishing Checkup magazine for more than six years, Cook Children’s Health Care System took a leap. The risk was worth the reward.

 Cook Children’s Health Care System, a not-for-profit healthcare system based in Fort Worth, Texas, had a unique problem.
 While its Checkup magazine was extremely popular, the public relations department knew its target audience was already interacting with Cook Children’s in myriad other ways, mainly through its Checkup Newsroom website.

-They decided to see if the publication could be a useful tool for the at-risk, lower income population served by the Cook Children’s Neighborhood Clinics in the company’s six-county primary service area.
+They decided to see if a community publication could be a useful tool for the at-risk, lower income population served by the Cook Children’s Neighborhood Clinics in the company’s six-county primary service area.
+After reviewing examples of population health campaigns, the process began to shift the magazine.

 “We reached out to the Center for Children’s Health [the division of Cook Children’s that is home to the organization’s community health programs] to learn if Checkup would be a useful way to reach that audience,” says Kelly Wooley, marketing specialist with Cook Children’s.
 “Larry Tubb, executive vice president and executive director for the Center for Children’s Health, thought it was worth a try, and we started the new format with the fall issue in 2015.”

-Because the new version of Checkup was intended for a completely different audience, every aspect of the publication had to be reimagined.
+Because the new version of Checkup was intended for a completely different audience, every aspect of the publication had to be reimagined to focus on population health initiatives and research.

-The content focused more on prevention than the previous version.
+The content focused more on prevention than the previous version, expanding on current digital trends in population health.

 “When we talk about our community education and outreach initiatives, you’ll often hear senior leadership say we don’t want to see patients in the hospital or the doctor’s office, because prevention is our goal,” says Kelly, pointing out that the articles focus on the seven children’s health issues identified in the health system’s Community-wide Children’s Health Assessment & Planning Survey (CCHAPS).
 “We want to be seen not just as a medical center or a doctor’s office, but as a real health resource for our patients and our community.”